 Amongst the various factors that contributed to the decline of the Islamic golden age period, such as the brutal and disastrous Mongol sack of Baghdad, there's still controversy on the extent of the decline influenced by the works of the Persian Muslim philosopher, Al-Ghazali.
-Regardless, it's nearing a thousand years since, plenty of time for Muslims to dominate academia, art, literature, film, fashion, philosophy, science, technology etc especially with the advantage of modern education that's far more accurate and publicly accessible than a thousand years ago.
+Regardless, it's nearing a thousand years since, plenty of time for Muslims to dominate academia, art, literature, film, fashion, philosophy, science, technology, etc, especially with the advantage of modern education that's far more accurate and publicly accessible than a thousand years ago.
 But they don't dominate - except in birth rates or religious intolerance.
-This further confirms it wasn't purely or mostly Islam/Quran that created those great scholars, inventors, physicians, philosophers etc it was a more receptive tone towards learning and expanding upon non-Islamic works, ideas and individuals.
-Where as in today's era many Muslims may now try to steer clear of such foreign, deviant and perhaps 'blasphemous' non-Islamic ideas and individuals, for fear of doubts about Islam that may later fruit to disbelief e.g. many Muslim’s opposition to evolution (a significant part of biology) or a reluctance to study philosophy, because they perceive these to be unIslamic and or doubt inducing.
+This further confirms it wasn't purely or mostly Islam/Quran that created those great scholars, inventors, physicians, philosophers, etc it was a more receptive tone towards learning and expanding upon non-Islamic works, ideas, and individuals.
+Where as in today's era many Muslims may now try to steer clear of such foreign, deviant, and perhaps 'blasphemous' non-Islamic ideas and individuals, for fear of doubts about Islam that may later fruit to disbelief e.g. many Muslim’s opposition to evolution (a significant part of biology) or a reluctance to study philosophy, because they perceive these to be unIslamic and or doubt inducing.

 The Muslim world had indisputably excelled over the rest between the ninth and the twelfth century.
-This is because Muslims had overrun some of the world's greatest civilizations - Persian, Roman, Greek, Egyptian, Levantine, Mesopotamian, Indian, reaching as far as western China - incorporating their wealth, brains and accumulated their intellectual treasure.
+This is because Muslims had overrun some of the world's greatest civilizations - Persian, Roman, Greek, Egyptian, Levantine, Mesopotamian, and Indian, reaching as far as western China - incorporating their wealth, and brains and accumulating their intellectual treasure.
 The Hellenic civilization, following the trail of Alexander's conquest, had moved eastwards from Greece to Alexandria and the Levant.
 Thus, the intellectual treasure of classical Greece also became incorporated into the Islamic world.
-Europe, battered by the so-called Barbarians from the North - the Vandals, Goths, Vikings etc and under obscurantist Christian influence, had sunk into darkness.
+Europe, battered by the so-called Barbarians from the North - the Vandals, Goths, Vikings, etc and under obscurantist Christian influence, had sunk into darkness.
 Under these circumstances, which else could be the leading civilization of the world?

 After the initial battering by zealous Arab Muslims, the vigorous pre-Islamic civilizations, which Islam had devoured, revived themselves in the vast Islamic world.
 It was mostly Persians, though Syrian and Iraqi Arabs and Assyrians as well as Andalusian Arabs and Berbers, also helped to rejuvenate and nurture intellectual and material endeavours in the Muslim world.
-The translation of foreign manuscripts, which was central for the medieval Islamic worlds excellence, was already occurring in pre-Islamic Persia.
+The translation of foreign manuscripts, which was central to the medieval Islamic world's excellence, was already occurring in pre-Islamic Persia.
 And in the Muslim period, the translations - patronized by the superficial Umayyads and wayward persianized Abbasids - were done largely by non-Muslim scholars, mostly Christians; very few of the translators were Muslims.

-Given the restrictions of Islamic theology to the study of pre-Islamic and unIslamic ideas and individuals, little credit should go to Islam/Quran for the medieval Muslim worlds excellence; it must go to the pre-Islamic civilizations that Islamic states had violently appropriated and internalized.
+Given the restrictions of Islamic theology to the study of pre-Islamic and unIslamic ideas and individuals, little credit should go to Islam/Quran for the medieval Muslim world's excellence; it must go to the pre-Islamic civilizations that Islamic states had violently appropriated and internalized.

 Despite Muslim nostalgia for their golden age - a concept not unique to Muslim civilisations, other cultures have their golden ages too, that doesn't necessitate their respective religious beliefs are true - do today's Muslims mimic that past intellectual and scholarly dominance?
 Well if we see what the Muslim world produces today, it sadly seems to be more concerned with endless reinterpretations of their religious fiction, with the most popular works being "scientific, linguistic and numerical miracles" tripe, which comes with the irony in that most Muslims don't understand their own popular apologetics given the majority are not much literate in science, philosophy, linguistics, mathematics or history, certainly not from an impartial perspective.
-We can't also forget, their never ending disputes on who's the "true Muslim" and what new Islamic ways they can justify bigotry and violence towards perceived deviant Muslims who don't share their religious or political opinions, let alone towards Non-Muslims, let alone justify other harmful practices as slavery, slave rape, child marriage or how one should persecute gay people or the correct method on beating 'disobedient' wives with a toothbrush.
+We can't also forget, their never-ending disputes on who's the "true Muslim" and what new Islamic ways they can justify bigotry and violence towards perceived deviant Muslims who don't share their religious or political opinions, let alone towards Non-Muslims, let alone justify other harmful practices as slavery, slave rape, child marriage or how one should persecute gay people or the correct method on beating 'disobedient' wives with a toothbrush.